 Invasion by grassy weeds and the resulting changes in fire regimes has the ability to significantly alter ecosystem processes and may eventually lead to ecosystem failure.
 However, our current understanding about the combined impacts of these threats and the action needed to improve ecosystem function is limited.

-This project will draw on existing information about the impacts of land clearing, weed invasion and changes to fire patterns on the natural landscape.
-Researchers will collect additional data and use collated information to model the likely scenarios of changes in ecosystem function over the next 30 years in the Darwin and Daly regions.
+This project is drawing on existing information about the impacts of land clearing, weed invasion and changes to fire patterns on the natural landscape.
+Researchers are collecting additional data and use collated information to model the likely scenarios of changes in ecosystem function over the next 30 years in the Darwin and Daly regions.
 This understanding is critical to land use planning and management to predict, and hopefully prevent, ecosystem failure as well as to improve fire safety for people and infrastructure.